 Of all the spaces in the home that you can decorate, is it weird that the bathrooms might be our favorite?
 These small rooms—especially powder rooms and half baths—can inspire so much creativity and whimsy, mostly because they feel a bit separate from the rest of the house.
 We love using big swaths of color, wallpaper and quirky art to make bathrooms and powder rooms feel unique and sophisticated.

 Right now, our favorite way to add color and contrast to a bathroom is by incorporating elements of navy blue—whether that's an opaque coat of paint, a printed wallpaper, a small accent or a tile element.

 Ahead, we'll show you nine ways you can use navy blue in your bathroom for an elegant and eye-catching aesthetic.
 (This navy blue vanity and mirror combination from Fox Hollow Cottage is a great inspiration starting point.)Continue to 2 of 10 below.

 02 of 10

 White and Navy Floral Wallpaper

-Gah, it's honestly hard to explain just how much we love this simple floral wallpaper we spotted from Studio McGee.
+It's hard to express just how much we love this simple floral wallpaper spotted from Studio McGee.
 Done in shades of navy and crisp white, it's sophisticated and feminine without being to girly or traditional.